-In the Australian Labour Account, it is anticipated that quarterly tables will be produced in original, seasonally adjusted and trend terms.
+In the Australian Labour Account, quarterly tables are produced in original, seasonally adjusted and trend terms.

 For the purpose of deriving the annual average level from quarterly stocks of jobs and employed persons using an arithmetic average, original quarterly series are used.